aspnetzero/documents/blog-posts/en/Introducing-aspnetzero-v13-0.md

 ### Multi-Lingual Entity

-When you create a new entity with multi-lingual property, you will see the result!
-User friendly interface, fully customizable, and multi-lingual support.
+When you create a new entity with multi-lingual property, you will see the result as shown below!

 ![Multi Lingual Property](Images/Blog/multi-lingual-result.gif)

-## The .NET 8 Leap: Powering Tomorrow's Solutions
+## .NET 8

-Speaking of upgrades, the transition to .NET 8 is a game-changer.
-With its improved performance, increased productivity, and enhanced security features.
+With version 13, ASP.NET Zero is upgraded to .NET 8.
+With this new version, you can take advantage of all the benefits of .NET 8.
+Please visit [https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-8](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-8) to see What's new in .NET 8.

-## Embracing the Evolution: Upgrading to Angular 17
+## Angular 17

-In the ever-evolving realm of web development, staying current is pivotal.
-Upgrading to Angular 17 elevates the user experience, streamlines development workflows, and reinforces the compatibility of Power Tools with cutting-edge technologies.
+ASP.NET Zero always stays up-to-date with the technologies it uses.
+Because of that, we upgraded ASP.NET Zero to Angular 17.
+To see what's new in Angular 17, please see [https://blog.angular.io/introducing-angular-v17-4d7033312e4b](https://blog.angular.io/introducing-angular-v17-4d7033312e4b)

 ![Angular 17](Images/Blog/angular-17.png)

-## Metronic 8.2.0: A Design Revolution
+## Metronic 8.2.0

-Design is not just about aesthetics; it's about functionality and user delight.
-The upgrade to Metronic 8.2.0 brings forth a design revolution, offering sleeker interfaces, enhanced customizability, and a plethora of features that elevate the visual appeal and usability of applications developed with Power Tools.
+ASP.NET Zero was using Metronic 8.1.2 adn now upgraded to 8.2.0 with the 13.0 version.
+This brings many fixes and improvements to ASP.NET Zero.
+For all the changes, you can take a look at [https://keenthemes.com/metronic/changelog](https://keenthemes.com/metronic/changelog).

-## GraphQL 7.x: Empowering Queries for Tomorrow's Data
+## GraphQL 7.x

-The upgrade to GraphQL 7.x opens up new horizons for data querying and manipulation.
-It empowers developers using Power Tools to craft more efficient and precise queries, resulting in enhanced performance and a streamlined development process.
+ASP.NET Zero stayed with GraphQL 4.x for a while since there were many breaking changes in GraphQL's .NET packages after v4.x.
+We have upgraded ASP.NET Zero to GraphQL 7.x so it is not up to date with the latest GraphQL version.

-## ABP 9.0: Unveiling Enhanced Features
+## ABP 9.0
-As the technological landscape evolves, so does ABP.
-Version 9.0 introduces a host of enhancements, refining the framework's capabilities.

-## Conclusion
-The world of technology is a perpetual journey of evolution and innovation.
-The upgrades to Power Tools introducing Multi-Lingual Entity Support, embracing .NET 8, Angular 17, Metronic 8.2.0, GraphQL 7.x, and ABP 9.0 in a new era of possibilities.
-They empower developers to create solutions that transcend boundaries, harnessing the power of language, performance, design, and functionality.

-As we continue to embrace these advancements, the future of software development with Power Tools is not just promising but limitless, propelling us towards a landscape where technology speaks a language everyone understands.
+ASP.NET Zero is upgraded to latest version of ASP.NET Boilerplate v9.0 which supports .NET 8.
+There were also several enhancements, fixes and Blob Storing feature implemented in ABP.
+For the full list, please see [https://github.com/aspnetboilerplate/aspnetboilerplate/releases/tag/v9.0](https://github.com/aspnetboilerplate/aspnetboilerplate/releases/tag/v9.0).